42ways/docker-rt/README.md

 # docker-rt

 [RT](https://www.bestpractical.com/rt/), or Request Tracker, is a issue tracking system.
+Currently build with RT 4.2.12.

 ## Features